Do I have to wear a life jacket when I take a boat out?

 Where can I park?

 The parking lot right by the Ledyard Bridge offers free parking on weekends, or ask the deskworker for a parking pass for the canoe club lot.
+Parking permits are required for the club lot at all times, but can be obtained complementary as part of your boat rental or stay at Titcomb Cabin.

 Can I bring my dog?